๐Ÿ’ตGrowth of the American Economy

 Why This Matters

 Understanding antitrust legislation is essential for grasping how the American economy evolved from the era of unchecked monopolies to a regulated marketplace designed to protect competition.
-You're being tested on more than just dates and act names—the AP exam expects you to analyze how government intervention shaped market structures, why Progressive Era reforms emerged, and what tools regulators use to maintain competitive markets.
+You're being tested on more than just dates and act names.
+The exam expects you to analyze how government intervention shaped market structures, why Progressive Era reforms emerged, and what tools regulators use to maintain competitive markets.
 These laws represent the ongoing tension between free enterprise and government regulation that defines American economic policy.

 Each piece of legislation built upon previous laws, closing loopholes and expanding enforcement mechanisms.
-Don't just memorize which act did what—know why each law was necessary, what problem it addressed, and how it changed the relationship between business and government.
+Don't just memorize which act did what.
+Know why each law was necessary, what problem it addressed, and how it changed the relationship between business and government.
 When you see an FRQ about government regulation of the economy or the Progressive Era, antitrust legislation is your go-to evidence.

 The first antitrust laws created the basic principle that the federal government could regulate business practices to protect competition.
 These acts established that monopolies and restraint of trade were not just economically harmful but legally prohibited.